Simon de Montfort, 6th Earl of Leicester: Early life

 As a younger son, Simon de Montfort attracted little public attention during his youth, and the date of his birth remains unknown.
 He is first mentioned when his mother made a grant to him in 1217.
 As a boy, Montfort accompanied his parents during his father's campaigns against the Cathars.
 He was with his mother at the Siege of Toulouse in 1218, where his father died after being struck on the head by a stone pitched by a mangonel.
 In addition to Amaury, Simon had another older brother, Guy, who was killed at the siege of Castelnaudary in 1220.
 As a young man, Montfort probably took part in the Albigensian Crusades of the early 1220s.
 He and Amaury both took part in the Barons' Crusade.

 In 1229 the two surviving brothers (Amaury and Simon) came to an arrangement with King Henry whereby Simon gave up his rights in France and Amaury gave up his rights in England.
 Thus freed from any allegiance to the king of France, Montfort successfully petitioned for the English inheritance, which he received the next year, although he did not take full possession for several years, and did not win formal recognition as Earl of Leicester until February 1239.
 Montfort became a favourite of King Henry III and even issued a charter as "Earl of Leicester" in 1236, despite having not yet been granted the title.

 In that same year, Simon tried to persuade Joan, Countess of Flanders to marry him.
 The idea of an alliance between the rich County of Flanders and a close associate of Henry III of England did not sit well with the French crown.
-The French Queen Dowager Blanche of Castile convinced Joan to marry Thomas II of Savoy instead.
+The French Queen Dowager Blanche of Castile convinced Joan to marry Thomas II of Savoy instead, who himself became Count of Flanders.